VMDeepthi/updated-intranet/README.md

 *Setup And Configuration

-1. close the repository using git clone ...
+1. clone the repository using git clone ...
 2. open the the project
 3. open 2 ternimal for client and backed
 4. in every terminal do npm i